simonskodt/itu-minitwit/README.md

 ### Week 8

-Add logging to your ITU-MiniTwit and create a set of SLAs for it
+Add logging to your ITU-MiniTwit and create a set of SLAs for it.

 - [ ] 1) Add Logging to Your Systems
 - [ ] 2) Test that Your Logging Works
-- [ ] 3) Write an SLA for Your Own API
+  - The Devs introduce a bug; the Ops resolve the bug by using the logs.

+### Week 9

+To be announced.

 ## Course description